DevOpsBootcamp/website/source/getting_started.rst

     /join #devopsbootcamp

 And you're done!
 Welcome to IRC!
-To disconnect, you can either run 'ctrl+d', or just close the window that IRC is in.
+To disconnect, you can either run 'ctrl+a d', 'ctrl+d', or just close the window that IRC is in.
 When you want to come back, just run

 .. code-block:: bash

-    $ ssh <username>@onid.oregonstate.edu
+    $ ssh <username>@shell.onid.oregonstate.edu
     $ screen -dr irc

-And you'll be back online, nothing changed.
+And you can see irc again.
+Things to note: you are always online, it's simply a matter of whether you are looking at irc or not.
+The above command doesn't start irc back up, or log you back in -- irc is always running, and you are always logged in.
+It just brings the actual graphics of irc to your computer.

 Getting on Github:
 ------------------